macwoj/interview_prep/devops/sre_questions.md

 | Linux Creation | `fork()`, `exec()`               | `pthread_create()` or via clone()   |

 In Linux, threads are implemented using the `clone()` system call and are treated as **lightweight processes** (tasks), which is why Linux sometimes refers to both threads and processes collectively as “tasks.”
 Tools like `ps`, `top`, or `htop` can show both processes and threads depending on the flags used.

+# Linux process hierarchy

+- All processes form a tree rooted at `init` or `systemd` (PID 1)
+- Each process has a parent (PPID) and may have children
+- Child processes are created using `fork()` or `clone()`
+- The kernel tracks these relationships to manage resources and signals
+- Use `ps -ef`, `pstree`, or `top` to view the hierarchy

+# Zombie process

+- A zombie is a child process that has exited but still has an entry in the process table
+- Happens when the parent hasn’t called `wait()` to collect its exit status
+- Zombies appear with status `Z` in `ps` or `top`
+- If the parent exits, `init` adopts and reaps the zombie
+- Too many zombies can exhaust PID space and indicate a bug in the parent process

 # Whats an inode